Story at a glance:

 121 Seaport, designed by CBT.
 Photo by Chuck Choi

-Of course, climate responsive architecture isn’t limited to small-scale residences.
+But climate responsive architecture isn’t limited to small-scale residences.
 It can also be realized in the form of skyscrapers and high-rises.

-In Boston, 121 Seaport is a 17-story office building designed by CBT that prioritizes sustainability and resilience in the face of adverse climatic events.
+In Boston 121 Seaport is a 17-story office building designed by CBT that prioritizes sustainability and resilience in the face of adverse climatic events.
 Recognizable by its unique elliptical design, 121 Seaport is intentionally aligned so as to passively minimize solar heat gain—thereby reducing the need for electric air conditioning—and decrease stress from high winds.

 “This building orientation also aligns with the prevailing wind direction, and its aerodynamic design reduces lateral wind force, decreasing the amount of structural reinforcement needed for the building by 30% and lowering the overall construction costs of the project,” David Nagahiro, principal architect at CBT, told gb&d in a previous interview.